 This term applies to both fine and costume jewelry pieces.
 Antique costume jewelry is defined as jewelry not made using gold or platinum and gemstones.

 02 of 06

-At one point, the term "estate jewelry" referenced fine high end antique jewelry.
+At one point, the term "estate jewelry" referenced fine high-end antique jewelry.
 That's not true anymore.
 These days estate is essentially an elegant word for "used."
-It can apply to anything from a 1789 ring owned by George III to a sterling silver Elsa Peretti bracelet bought from Tiffany & Co. six months ago when sold as part of an estate liquidation.
+It can apply to anything from a 1789 ring owned by George III to a sterling silver Elsa Peretti bracelet bought from Tiffany & Co. six months ago when sold as part of estate liquidation.
 In the illustration here, it refers to 10-karat gold ring set with a blue topaz dating to the 1960s which was purchased from someone liquidating an estate.

 Like "antique," this term can apply to both fine and costume jewelry.